Two-time ATP title winner Steve Darcis has won the 16th Liverpool Hope International Tennis Tournament.

 The women’s match was more evenly balanced.

-Michelle Larcher De Brito won the opening set 6-4, but not without both girls breaking each others serves in the opening three
+Michelle Larcher De Brito won the opening set 6-4, but not without both girls breaking each others serves in the opening three games.

 Robson came back to win the second set 6-2, but a slip stretching for a forehand shot left the 15-year-old requiring treatment from her fitness coach Floris Minnaert.